Shahan Natalie: Relation with the ARF and Operation Nemesis

 The internal struggle became evident in 1928.
-Azadamard ("Fight for Freedom") was published under the editorship of Haig Kntouni and Shahan Natalie in Paris from 1928–1929 as an expression of outrage toward the party leadership's orientation.
+Azadamard ("Fight for Freedom") was published under the editorship of Haig Kntouni and Shahan Natalie in Paris from 1928 to 1929 as an expression of outrage toward the party leadership's orientation.
 Shahan Natalie defined the "Freedom Fighter" movement thus: "In Yerevan in 1919 during the Federation's 9th General Congress, many monuments were going to be destroyed and statues were to crumble within innocent and clean souls ...
 Before the eyes of the "Freedom Fighters", not only was the Revolutionary Federation being horribly transformed, it was also becoming an accomplice against Armenian Revolution.
 Not only had the Federation, in the person of its leadership, denied the Federation, but by the boorish expression of its traditional feudalism, it had assumed the right to ally itself with the Turk, to plot against Armenian Revolution."

 To forestall the probable victory of the "Freedom Fighters" at the upcoming 11th General Congress (March 27 to May 2, 1929), on the eve of the meeting, the Bureau began a "cleansing campaign".
 The first to be removed from the party was Bureau member, Shahan Natalie.
 Shahan Natalie wrote the following about his expulsion from the party: "With Shahan began again that which had begun with Antranig".
 Several other ARF members were expelled from the party after Natalie.
 As a protest to this "cleansing" by the Bureau, some members of the ARF French Central Committee also resigned.

 Azadamard having ceased publication, the ousted revolutionaries of France established Mardgots (Bastion), a semi-weekly newspaper, under the editorship of Mesrob Kouyoumjian and Mgrdich Yeritziants.
 Contrary to popular belief, Shahan Natalie did not establish or lead the Bastion movement, because at that time he had returned to America.
 He learned about the movement from reading the Mardgots newspaper and acknowledged this Reconstructionist movement.
 In issues of Mardgots are published Shahan's articles, "Who Ousts Whom?", "Mine and Yours", "Curse, but Listen", and "I Am Inexperienced".

 Generals Dro and Garegin Nzhdeh came to Paris for the purpose of defusing the schism within the party, but they failed.
 Gradually realizing their inability to control the expanding movement, the Bureau relocated its headquarters from Paris to Cairo.

 However, the Bastion movement was attacked from within.
 The collaboration of editor Mesrob Kouyoumjian with the Soviet secret service was revealed.
 Shahan Natalie went to Paris to forestall the breakup of the movement.
 Revolutionaries who had remained loyal to the Bastion group in 1934 established the Western Armenian Liberation Alliance in Paris and began to publish the Amrots (Fortress) weekly.
 Alliance members were relentlessly persecuted by assassins sent by the ARF Bureau by the secret services of foreign countries, which wanted to see the ARF as an anti-Soviet tool in their hands.
 Shahan Natalie relocated Amrots to Athens, where it was published from 1936 to 1937.
 Assassins sent by the ARF Bureau arrived there and killed many members of the movement.